icinganalysis/icinganalysis.github.io/content/NACA-TN-313.md

 ##Discussion

-This is a "lost gem" of the NACA-era (cited only 2 times).
+This is an almost "lost gem" of the NACA-era (cited only 10 times).
 It features:
 - Description of supercooled large drop (SLD) icing conditions
 - "Detect and exit" icing mitigation strategy